eeroak/eeroak/README.md

 ## About Me 🙋‍♂️
-B. Eng. student @ TUAS, Finland.
+Artificial Intelligence & Data Engineer from Finland.
-Studying IT, majoring in **AI, ML & Data engineering.**
+Passionate about all things Data, Automation & Robotics.
-Passionate about Data Science, Automation & Robotics.
+Homelab nerd.

 ## ⚪️⭕ About My Git ⭕⚪️
 Here you can find some of my school projects, personal passion projects, and data analysis notebooks that i do as a hobby.